A Stampede of Conflicts

 Instead of forced lockdowns, Sweden is taking the herd immunity approach.
 Masks are not manditory and seldom seen in public.
 The death rate in Sweden is significantly higher than many other countries in Europe, with 2,500 dead by early May 2020.
 Most are elderly.

 Whether motivation for states to open up businesses without a vaccine is motivated by economics or a herd immunity trial is up for debate.
 As it applies to COVID-19, herd immunity is a non-starter.
-The WHO said in a scientific brief that, “There is no evidence yet that people who have had COVID-19 will not get a second infection.”
+The World Health Organization (WHO) said in a scientific brief that, “There is no evidence yet that people who have had COVID-19 will not get a second infection.”

 A failing that fuels indecisiveness over staying at home or going outside wearing quality masks in public is the shortage of masks for healthcare workers.
 The pandemic is sucking up N95 and surgical masks at an insatiable rate.
 The limited evocation of the Defense Production Act underway will still leave a PPE shortage.
 Some hospital workers are reusing single-use masks and resorting to other makeshift options.

 In public settings, extended use of N95 (or similar) masks sans appropriate ventilation has a risk of suffocation.
 This danger increases among young children and those with weak lungs.
 The general population lacks sufficient training on mask maintenance and safety.
 It is no wonder why the message to the public swings between remaining indoors or exiting with ineffective equipment and robust social distancing.